drduh/macOS-Security-and-Privacy-Guide/README.md

     $ sudo ifconfig en0 ether $(openssl rand -hex 6 | sed 's%\(..\)%\1:%g; s%.$%%')

-**Note** MAC addresses will reset to their hardware defaults on each boot.
+**Note** MAC addresses will reset to hardware defaults on each boot.

 Also see [feross/SpoofMAC](https://github.com/feross/SpoofMAC).

 Finally, WEP protection on wireless networks is [not secure](http://www.howtogeek.com/167783/htg-explains-the-difference-between-wep-wpa-and-wpa2-wireless-encryption-and-why-it-matters/) and you should favor connecting to **WPA2** protected networks only to mitigate the risk of passive eavesdroppers.

 ## SSH

-For outgoing ssh connections, use hardware- or password-protected ssh keys, [set up](http://nerderati.com/2011/03/17/simplify-your-life-with-an-ssh-config-file/) remote hosts and consider [hashing](http://nms.csail.mit.edu/projects/ssh/) them.
+For outgoing SSH connections, use hardware- or password-protected keys, [set up](http://nerderati.com/2011/03/17/simplify-your-life-with-an-ssh-config-file/) remote hosts and consider [hashing](http://nms.csail.mit.edu/projects/ssh/) them for added privacy.

 Here are several recommended [options](https://www.freebsd.org/cgi/man.cgi?query=ssh_config&sektion=5) to add to  `~/.ssh/ssh_config`: